Interpolation Conditions for Linear Operators and Applications to Performance Estimation Problems: Introduction

-\textbf{Motivating example 3: $\boldsymbol{\min_{x,y} f(x) + g(y)}$ s.t. $\boldsymbol{M_1 x + M_2 y = b}$.} A famous method to solve the constrained problem $\min_{x,y} f(x) + g(y)$ s.t. $M_1 x + M_2 y = b$ is the Alternating Direction Method of Multipliers (ADMM) \cite{gabay1976dual} with the following iterations By contrast to the motivating examples 1 and 2, linear operators appear now in the constraint of the problem.
-However, exactly as in the previous motivating examples, the linear operators end up being used in the iterations of the method. \\
+By contrast to the first two motivating examples, linear operators appear here in the constraint of the problem.
+However, exactly as in the previous motivating examples, the linear operators end up being used in the iterations of the method.

-Assuming additional knowledge on the structure of a function $F(x)$, e.g. that it can be expressed as $g(Mx)$ or $f(x)+g(Mx)$, will typically lead to improved analysis of the methods.
-For instance, we will show that the behavior of GM is better on the smaller class of functions $g(Mx)$ than on the larger class of general functions $f(x)$ (where both $g$ and $f$ are smooth and convex).
-Likewise, CP and ADMM inherently exploit the structure of the problems and cannot be applied to a generic problem $\min_x f(x)$.\\
+Exploiting additional knowledge about the function structure, e.g. that it can be expressed as $g \circ \mathcal{M}$ or $f+g\circ \mathcal{M} $, improves the analysis of the methods.
+For an illustrative example, let $g$ be smooth and strongly convex and consider the composed function $g \circ \mathcal{M}$.
+Despite the fact that $g \circ \mathcal{M}$ only belongs to the class of smooth convex functions (i.e. is not strongly convex), we will see that the gradient method applied to this composed function performs better than on general smooth convex functions (see Section \ref{sect:perf_gMx} and \cite{necoara2019linear}).
+Likewise, CP and ADMM inherently exploit the structure of the problems and cannot be applied to a generic problem $\min_x f(x)$.